PROTOCOL, BEHAVIOUR & CELEBRATION

-1. The Grand Entry is the first dance of a powwow; it is led by an Eagle Staff Carrier, usually an Elder then the colour guard, made up of war veterans, who are the Flag Bearers, carrying the Canadian and American flags, Traditional Eagle Staff (Native Flag), and the flags of other participating nations, after which other Elders and the dancers follow.
+1. The Grand Entry is the first dance of a powwow; it is led by an Eagle Staff Carrier, usually an Elder,then the colour guard, made up of military veterans, who are the Flag Bearers, carrying the Canadian and American flags, Traditional Eagle Staff (Native Flag), and the flags of other participating nations, after which other Elders and the dancers follow.
 The Eagle Staff represents the peaceful interaction among all Native Nations, the Elders and the Indigenous way of life.

 3. Dance styles by category (See Dance Descriptions below).

 4. Following the male dancers are the women (sigh - a powwow is really a male-dominated event):

-After Grand Entry an opening prayer will be offered usually in a Native language by an Elder.
+After the Grand Entry an opening prayer is offered usually in a Native language by an Elder.
 This is done out of respect for the flags and Native traditional ways.
-It is very important for spectators to remain standing and remove their hats during the grand entry..
+It is very important for spectators to remain standing with hats removed during the grand entry..
 After the prayer, the opening song starts the Powwow.

 Traditional regalia has evolved over time for two important reasons:

 (2) Native culture is not a sedentary culture, it ebbs and flows as Mother Earth ebbs and flows.
 Therefore, regalia reflects those changes.
-For example, the Pacific Northwest Coast people such as the Tsimshian, abandoned their traditional pre-European contact regalia, softened cedar capes (we kept the conical hats), as well as the Chilkat blanket) in favour of using capes made from European trade items, such as Hudson Bay Blankets edged with blue duffle, and/or red stroud and white mother-of-pearl buttons.
-As the buttons became more prolific, so did the designs.
-(See photo below.)
+For example, the Pacific Northwest Coast people such as the Tsimshian, abandoned their traditional pre-European contact regalia, softened cedar capes (we kept the conical hats), as well as the Chilkat blanket) in favour of using capes made from European trade items, such as Hudson Bay Blankets (See more below)

 EXPLANATIONS OF REGALIA

 Button Blankets are unique to the Northwest Coast of British Columbia.
 They are a post-European garment that was borne out of trading for Hudson Bay Blankets.
 Initially the buttons were sparsely sewed on, but as they became more and more available, the designs became more and more elaborate.
 Nowadays, the blanket is made out of blue or black duffle, and trimmed in red stroud, a heavy felt-like material that has its origins in Scotland.
 Moreover, in the early days, on the NW Coast, bullet casings were sewn on the bottom of the blankets so they rustled when a person danced.
 Nothing was wasted!!
 I have made five blankets so far, for family and ceremonial purposes.
-The photo is the one I made for my sister, Kate.
+Photo is of me wearing a blue duffle blanket edged in red stroud.